JohnHazukaJr/portfolio/README.md

 # Overview
 This is a simple React portfolio showcasing my skills, projects, and information.
 The portfolio is designed to provide an overview of my background, projects, and contact details.

-## Features
-# Home Section: Brief introduction and welcome message.
-# Projects Section: Display of key projects with descriptions and links.
-# Skills Section: Highlighting technical skills and expertise.
-# Contact Section: A form or contact details for easy communication.

 ## Getting Started
 Clone the Repository: